 Slowly, I began to see changes in my class: students connected to one another!
-Since then, I've learned that culture is like that.
+Since then, I've learned culture is like that.
 It grows slowly, and you don't always notice it in the beginning.
 You keep working on it, wondering if it’s really going to be worth the time.
 Sometimes you get discouraged when kids have conflicts, but then, when you least expect it, something miraculous happens and you see the evidence of culture.

-When I met Jon Corippo, he shared with me his version of culture building that he soon called Smart Start.
+When I met Jon Corippo, a teacher and author, he shared with me his version of culture building that he soon called Smart Start.
 His culture building focuses on destratifying groups to break up cliques so students can get to know each other.
 As I returned to the classroom to teach sixth grade, I blended my prior practice with Smart Start to begin building a culture that would redefine my class.

 Then one day, a new teacher asked me, "How do you get your class to behave like that?"